Les Misérables poster

 The inciting incident occurs at 12 minutes when A lion cub is stolen from a circus by a young boy, Issa.
 The theft triggers a crisis as the circus owner demands its return and threatens the fragile peace in the neighborhood..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to The squad locates Issa and gives chase.
+This reveals the protagonist's commitment to The squad locates Issa and gives chase.
 In the pursuit, Gwada fires a Flash-Ball that strikes Issa in the face, seriously injuring the boy.
 They realize a drone captured the entire incident., moving from reaction to action.

 The Collapse moment at 76 minutes (74% through) represents the emotional nadir.
 Here, The neighborhood youth riot, trapping the three officers in their car and attacking them with Molotov cocktails and fireworks.
-The officers' authority completely collapses as they become hunted prey., demonstrates the protagonist at their lowest point.
+The officers' authority completely collapses as they become hunted prey., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 83 minutes initiates the final act resolution at 79% of the runtime.
 The Mayor and community leaders intervene to stop the riot.
 An uneasy truce is reached.
 Stéphane sees that the system itself—both police and community power structures—perpetuates the cycle., demonstrating the transformation achieved throughout the journey.